onap/vnfrqts-requirements/docs/Chapter8.rst

 a.
 The JSON file must be created for each action for each VNF.

 b.
-If a VNF action involves multiple endpoints (VMs) of a VNF, ONAP will replicate the â€œNodeâ€� JSON dictionary in the template and post it to each FQDN (i.e., endpoint) in the NodeList after setting the â€œnameâ€� field in the Node object to be the respective FQDN [1]_.
+If a VNF action involves multiple endpoints (VMs) of a VNF, ONAP will replicate the "Node" JSON dictionary in the template and post it to each FQDN (i.e., endpoint) in the NodeList after setting the "name" field in the Node object to be the respective FQDN [1]_.
 Hence, it is required that all end points (VMs) of a VNF involved in a VNF action support the same set of Node Object attributes.